lopatnov/shared-worker-issue-demo/README.md

 # Shared Worker Issue

-- run `npm start` to start simple server with configuration in `server-config.json`
+- run `npm install` && `npm start` to start simple server with configuration in `server-config.json`
 - open <http://localhost:8080/>

 Try to test in different browser tabs, you will see that workers are not shared